CharviGulati/CaesarCipherAssignment/README.md

 - As a user I want the option to remove a cryptography operation permanently from file

 ### Phase 3 User Stories
-- As a user, I want to be able to add multiple multiple encryption and decryption operations to a text file
+- As a user, I want to be able to add multiple encryption and decryption operations to a text file
 - As a user, I want to be able to load and save the state of the application

 ### Phase 4: Task 2
 I chose to do the following option for phase 4:
 - "Test and design a class in your model package that is robust.
 You must have at least one method that throws a checked exception.
 You must have one test for the case where the exception is expected and another where the exception is not expected."

 The class and methods that were changed: